ayush-agarwal-0502/Placement-guidance-juniors/README.md

 For CNN side , they asked me to explain it (I explained the filters , stride , padding , 3 parts convolution activation pooling and n+2p-f/s+1 vaala formula they were content with me after that) they asked me what max pooling is , they asked whether CNN is rotationly invariant or variant (whether it can work on rotated images or not) , whether it is translationally invariant or not .
 They asked me what deep learning model to use for time series (then I explained them about rnn gru lstm and bptt (backpropogation through time) low memory problems of rnn , little bit of lstm gru structure and they were content with my answer)

-In the 4th round when I said I knew bit of RL (reinforcement learning also) , they asked me bit on that also so I explained environment agents and reward functions and policies for learning and Markov models and DQN algorithm
+In the 4th round when I said I knew bit of RL (reinforcement learning also) , they asked me bit on that also so I explained environment agents and reward functions and policies for learning and Markov models and DQN algorithm .
+He also asked me about itertools and oops in python , I explained him about oops principles in c++ and told him Ill adapt to python when I work.

 Classical ML – They asked me how I can reduce overfitting in trees (pruning) , as my project has PCA and t-SNE , they asked me how PCA works (I explained SVD Singular Value Decomposition Scree plots and % explained variance and linearity and how it’s a deterministic algorithm , they were content with my answer) , then they asked about t sne (I explained it was made by geoffery hinton in 2008, successor to sne algorithm explained about how it’s a non deterministic dimensionality reduction algorithm , how it can capture non linear relations like swiss roll datasets also , how it tries to preserve neighbours in projected lower dimension and thus good for visualizing clusters, little bit on perplexity also ), then they asked me about LDA (Linear Discriminant Analysis alg or something, I explained them how it does dimensionality reduction while maximise fisher lda formula and increasing separability of clusters , how its deterministic and linear algorithm etc)